Find a local pick your own farm here!

 8690 Highway 422 East, Penn Run, PA 15765.
 Phone: 724-463-7915.
 Open: Monday to Saturday from 8 am to 6 pm; Tuesdays 8 am to 8 pm; closed Sundays.
 Click here for current open hours, days and dates.
 Directions: Click here for a map and directions.
 We minimize use of pesticides and other chemicals.
 Payment: Cash, Check.
 Stutzman Farms Facebook page.
 There are more than 5,000 five-foot blueberry bushes on Berry Hill (and 8 different varieties!), so no scouting or crouching is required on your part.

 Price is per pound that you pick.
-They provide the buckets Also known as "Berry Hill of Stutzman Farms".
+They provide the buckets Also known as "Berry Hill of Stutzman Farms". [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

-A visitor writes: "This is a pretty simple set up.
+Comments from a visitor: "This is a pretty simple set up.
 There are no picnic tables, or activities.
 You can pick your own.
 They are not an organic farm.
 They are mainly a blueberry operation and have several acres of blueberries.
 I am not sure how much of the farm is dedicated to raspberries. "

 Jefferson County